slnubla/Ko-No.1/README.md

 - thicker base plate

 ## Credits
-This case was inspired by FateNozomi's Arisu PCB, Arisu Case, and [JP01 Case](https://github.com/overset/JP01) which was inspired by Lyn's EM7 and the fabled TGR Alice.
+This case was inspired by FateNozomi's Arisu PCB, Arisu Case, and the [JP01 Case](https://github.com/overset/JP01) which was inspired by Lyn's EM7 and the fabled TGR Alice.
 This is referred to as the "open source Alice with arrows" and now with a solid Seamless case.